 What training/skills are required to implement this strategy with fidelity (ex: any training offered, environmental strategy skills, etc.)?

-Please list any approved strategy adaptations (as approved by the process outlined by IDPH see page 12 of the EBP guidance for additional information).
+Please list any approved strategy adaptations (as approved by the process outlined by Iowa HHS in the Evidence-Based Practice Waiver & Adaptation Request section at the beginning of this guide).